 Email your questions regarding your case if you believe it is taking longer than expected, or you did not receive a notice or card or document in the mail.
 Or you can send us an email about any typographical errors.

 USCIS appointments are free.
-If you know of anyone selling an appointment, call the USCIS National Customer Service Center at (800) 375-5283.
+If you know of anyone selling an appointment, call the USCIS Contact Center at (800) 375-5283.

 Do not bring to the appointment any scissors, flammable liquids (including aerosol sprays and bottles of perfume), knives, nail clippers, tweezers and other sharp objects.

 The offices are small.
 Only the people who need to attend should come.
 Bring a translator if you need someone to help with translation.

 Please come 15 minutes early before your time to go through the security checkpoint and check in.
 Do not come earlier than 15 minutes.
 If you are late, your appointment will be cancelled and you will have to reschedule.